-in natural sciences (S1 and S2) and literacy and critical inquiry (L1 and L2) are not satisfied by CLEP.
+There is no limit to the number of CLEP credits that can be used to fulfill the General Studies requirement.
+The General Studies requirement in natural sciences (SQ and SG) and literacy and critical inquiry (L) are not satisfied by CLEP (see the "General Studies Courses" table, page 81).
 General Examinations.
-To obtain credit or placement, students must receive a standard score of 500 or higher for the General Examinations, except for English Composition with Essay, on which students must receive a standard score of 610/1978 scale or 500/1986 scale.
+To obtain credit or placement, students must receive a standard score of 500 or higher for the General Examinations, except for English Composition with Essay, on which students must receive a standard score of 610 (1978 scale) or 500 (1986 scale).
 Students who have completed 60 semester hours of credit are not eligible to receive any credit for the CLEP General Examinations.
 Subject Examinations.
-A standard score of 50 or higher must be received to obtain credit for any subject examination.
+A standard score of 50 (except College Algebra and Spanish) or higher must be received to obtain credit for any subject examination.
 The completion of 60 semester hours does not preclude eligibility for additional credit for subject examinations.

 All equivalency is subject to future review and possible catalog change.

-For more information, call University Testing Services at 602/965-7146 or stop by EDB 302.
+For more information, call University Testing Services at 480/965-7146 or stop by EDB 301.

 International Baccalaureate Diploma/Certificate.
-Students who present an International Baccalaureate Diploma/Certificate may qualify for university credit, depending on the level of the examination and the grade received.
+Students who present an International Baccalaureate Diploma/ Certificate may qualify for university credit, depending on the level of the examination and the grade received.
 Arizona State University grants credit for higher-level courses only.
 A grade of 5 qualifies the student to receive credit for up to two introductory courses while a grade of 4 qualifies a student to receive credit for one introductory course.
-No credit is awarded for the English as a Second Language (English B).
-Credit is awarded according to the table of "International Baccalaureate Diploma/Certificate Credit," page 56.
+No credit is awarded for English as a Second Language (English B).
+Credit is awarded according to the "International Baccalaureate Diploma/Certificate Credit" table, page 64.